Nigeria's Dessers scores twice in 3-2 win as Feyenoord draws first blood

 Dessers opens the scoring

-The Super Eagles forward squandered a wonderful opportunity to put the hosts ahead with a close-range drive that went over the bar, while Ofir Marciano denied Bamba Dieng from Dimitri Payet's feed down the other end in an enthralling start to the contest.
+The Super Eagles forward on loan from Genk, squandered a wonderful opportunity to put the hosts ahead with a close-range drive that went over the bar, while Ofir Marciano denied Bamba Dieng from Dimitri Payet's feed down the other end in an enthralling start to the contest.

 However, it was Dessers who opened the scoring for Arne Slot's side, firing past Steve Mandanda after a back-heel assist from Luis Sinisterra.
 It was Dessers' ninth UECL goal, moving him one ahead of Tammy Abraham on the list of top scorers.

-Dieng dramatically halved the deficit at the finish of a free-flowing play for his first-ever European goal, giving this tense match a new dimension.
+Dieng dramatically halved the deficit for his first-ever European goal, giving this tense match a new dimension.

 Feyenoord's lead was then wiped out when Marciano could only palm Matteo Guendouzi's cross across the box into Gerson's path, who smashed home an equaliser.